omersyuksel/getdata_winter15/codebook.md

 ###Overview
 There are three categories of variables: identifiers, measurements, and values.
-- Identifiers describe the subjects and activities in the experiment.
+- *Identifiers* describe the subjects and activities in the experiment.
-- Measurements describe aspects of the variables in the raw data, i.e. time or frequency domain, dimension, etc.
+- *Measurements* describe aspects of the features in the raw data (from features.txt), such as the dimension, time or frequency domain, or the device used.
-- Values are the numbers pertaining to each measurement.
+- *Values* are (numeric) outcomes of the measurements.

-The summarized data is grouped by the identifiers and measurements, hence the "Group." prefix in the variable names.
+The summarized data is grouped by the identifiers and measurements, hence the "Group." prefix in their names.
+The values are averaged by these groups.

 (note that the data is in narrow form)